 Spring is not only the perfect time to explore butterflies but also the perfect time to make an edible butterfly life cycle.
-Months of candy-filled holidays leave us all with a large pile of candy stored in cabinets.
+Look for a free printable butterfly life cycle pack below.
 Put some to good use in the name of edible science.
 Simple science and STEM you can eat!

 I love to find fun ways to incorporate the items we have in our house into a science activity!
-It’s the best way to make science experiments and STEM activities affordable and it’s also fun for the whole family.
-This life caterpillar to butterfly activity with candy is perfect!
+It’s the best way to make science experiments and STEM activities affordable and fun for the whole family.
+This caterpillar-to-butterfly activity with candy is perfect!

-We have ended up storing all our leftover candy from the past holidays, and I find that there are a ton of cool science and STEM activities you can do with candy.
+We have ended up storing all our leftover candy from the past holidays, and I find that you can do a ton of cool science and STEM activities with candy.
 Kids have fun and consume far less sugar this way!

 If you want to add a few activities to explore animals and nature, this edible butterfly life cycle activity is so much fun!

 Let’s explore the four stages of the butterfly’s life cycle by creating your own edible butterfly life cycle.
-This makes for a great science fair project for older kids who will have fun designing the different stages and manipulating the candy.
+This creates a great science fair project for older kids, who will have fun designing the different stages and manipulating the candy.

 There are four stages that make up the metamorphosis that occurs during the life cycle of a butterfly.